Lourdemary/hashnode_blog/cl4eb1u7b01520vnv3gzybqq2.md

 > You may also filter by colour in current Excel versions.
 This might be the colour of the text or the backdrop of a cell.

-More complicated filtering may be done with the Excel Advanced Filter than with the Excel Autofilter.
+More complicated filtering may be done with the [Advanced Excel Filter](https://lourdemary.hashnode.dev/advanced-excel-filter-uniquecriteriawildcards) than with the Excel Autofilter.